 vers run-commit

-Start a Vers development environment from an existing commit using its commit key.Usage
+Start a Vers development environment from an existing commit, or from a repository tag reference.Usage

 Options